 The Club's programs have produced many youth who have gone on to achieve their own fame.
 Robert Earl Blue, Ishua Benjamin, and Dee Bost played basketball at the Club before they went on to play collegiate ball at UNC Charlotte, N.C.
 State, and Mississippi State, respectively.
 Football players Jimmy Hitchcock and Jay Graham played at the Club before enjoying professional careers.
 Legendary Concord High football coach E.Z.
 Smith used to be known around the Club for being so much bigger than the other boys his age.
 The Club has had several Keystone members reach the finals of the Boys & Girls Clubs of America National Youth of the Year competition.
 They include James Alexander and Barry Cannon (both in the 1970's) and Taylor Pruette, who won the nation's top award in 1985 and later became the Club's Board President in the early 2000s.
 Claudine Chalfant and Beth Troutman were both Keystone Club members before they went on to star for Charlotte television news stations.
 State Senator Fletcher Hartsell is a former Club member and Robin Hayes was a Club football and basketball coach before he became a U.S. Congressman.

 The Hayes and Cannon families have always supported the Club, most recently through The Cannon Foundation and various family trusts.
 Charles A. Cannon, the famous textile mogul, sponsored construction of the old building's "back gym" and once purchased a bus for the Club that affectionately became known as the "Blue Goose", which took many a trip to Camp Spencer and out-of-town athletic contests.
 The Cannon Foundation was instrumental in funding the construction of the Club's current facility, which opened in December 2002, almost 53 years to the day that the original Concord Community Boys Club opened, and the facility expansion in 2020.

-With three basketball courts, a spacious Keystone Club room, a game room, and activity rooms for arts & crafts, education, technology, life skills, and performing arts, the Boys & Girls Club of Cabarrus County's scope continues to widen.
+With three basketball courts, a spacious teen center, game rooms, and activity rooms for arts & crafts, education, technology, life skills, and performing arts, the Boys & Girls Club of Cabarrus County's scope continues to widen.
 Partnerships with local school systems, law enforcement agencies, social services agencies, and other organizations make the Club as strong as ever.